rsdesoto/hangman-node/README.md

 (Minor edits by me to remove backticks so these would actually print properly, and to add velcro to the skull.)

-Word List was culled from the following pages:
+The word list was culled from the following pages:
 [The Long Riders Guild Academic Foundation](http://www.lrgaf.org/guide/western-cowboy.htm) [Cowboy Showcase](http://www.cowboyshowcase.com/the-people--the-land.html#.XBE-_ydRf_Q) [Legends of America](https://www.legendsofamerica.com/we-slang/)